 Another way to focus on happy things is to NOT focus on unhappy things.
 What do I mean?
 Eliminate or minimize your exposure to the news.
 The news makes money by promoting fear, sadness, and sensationalism.
 I VERY rarely watch or listen to the news or read it on my phone even.
 I have a good friend (and my husband) who will fill me in on anything important that I miss.
 And that’s just fine with me.

 Also, work on coping and stress management mechanisms to help you not worry about things you can’t control.
-This post has some suggestions for managing stress.
+And here you can learn some techniques on How to Manage Stress During a Crisis.
 If you can do something about any given situation, by all means, DO IT.
 But if there really is nothing you can do (or nothing you can do right now,) then give it to God or just let go of it.
 Stop focusing on what you can’t fix and focus on what you can.

 Surround Yourself With Happy

 Finally, surround yourself with people, ideas, décor, and experiences that make you happy!
 You’ll see “happy” all around you, you’ll be happier, and you’ll start to look for ways to be even more happier.
 (Yes, it’s grammatically correct – in my book anyway!)

 Make your home your sanctuary, where you feel warm, safe, and happy.
 Eliminate excess clutter (I need to work on this myself!) and use bright, light colors that will make you feel happier.
 Colors like yellow, orange, pink, and sometimes red or even light pastel colors like light pink, peach, and lilac.
 You don’t necessarily have to use those colors on the walls but add those pops of color throughout.
 Simple things like using bright pillows like these sunshiney ones can quickly and easily “happy up” a room!